 Secretary, Ginny McGee grew up in the Atlanta area and moved to Carrollton in 1971.
 She has a Bachelor of Arts in from LaGrange College and a Masters in Elementary Education from University of Georgia.
 She taught for several years at Oak Mountain Academy, served as office manager of her husband’s veterinary practice, and volunteered with community organizations.
 She is active in the local Master Gardener association and enjoys travel, bridge, reading and fiber arts, especially spinning, knitting and quilting.

 Sarah Duffey grew up in Carroll County watching her mother and grandmothers sew and quilt.
-She is married to Eddie Duffey, and they have three children and two grandchildren.
 Sarah attended the University of West Georgia where she earned a Bachelor and Masters in Early Childhood Education.
 After teaching at Central Elementary for 17 years, she also earned a certification as a Library/Media Specialist and began her work in the media center at Bowdon Elementary.
 Sarah has been quilting since 1981.
 In recent years she has made hundreds of memory and t-shirt quilts for friends and family.
 She is a member of the West Georgia Quilting Guild.
 Since retiring from education in 2016, Sarah has begun making art quilts.
+She is married to Eddie Duffey and they have three children and three grandchildren.